jitsedesmet/thesis/_papers/thesis-report/chapters/semantic-web.typ

 ==== Insert Data

 An insert data query adds some triples listed to a data source.
+The operation is structured as `INSERT DATA { ... }` replacing the ellipsis with turtle formatted triples.

 ==== Delete Data

 A delete data query simply removes the triples listed from a data source.
 If a triple that should be deleted is not present, it is ignored.
+The operation is structured as `DELETE DATA { ... }` replacing the ellipsis with turtle formatted triples.

 ==== Delete / Insert Where

 A delete insert query consists of an optional delete clause followed by an optional insert clause, followed by a where clause.
 Either the delete or insert clause, or both, need to be present.
+When both are present the query will have a structure like: `DELETE { ... } INSERT { ... } WHERE { ... }`.
 Unlike the "insert data" and "delete data" queries, these queries can contain variables.
 Important to note is that the where clause is evaluated only once.
 The resulting binding are then substituted in both delete and insert clauses, and afterwards the delete clause is executed followed by the insert clause.

 ==== Delete Where